benwilcock/cqrs-microservice-sampler/README.md

 Both the command-side and the query-side microservices have been developed using the Spring Boot framework for Java.
 All communication between the command and query microservices is purely `event-driven`.
 The events are passed between the microservice components using RabbitMQ messaging.
 Messaging provides a scalable means of passing events between processes, microservices, legacy systems and other parties in a loosely coupled fashion.

 > Notice how none of the services shares it's database with another.
 This is important because of the high degree of autonomy it affords each service, which in turn helps the individual services to scale independently of the others in the system.

-> For more on CQRS architecture, check out my [Slideshare on CQRS Microservices](http://www.slideshare.net/BenWilcock1/microservice-architecture-with-cqrs-and-event-sourcing).
+For more on CQRS architecture, check out my [Slideshare on CQRS Microservices](http://www.slideshare.net/BenWilcock1/microservice-architecture-with-cqrs-and-event-sourcing) which the slide above is taken from.

 ## More about the Command-side Microservice